Run a Free St. Louis Public Records Search on Anybody

 Access St. Louis Records: marriage, divorce, warrants, arrests, probation, criminal, court, background checks, and all public records.

-St. Louis public records are available to citizens under Missouri’s Sunshine Laws and the federal Freedom of Information Act (FOIA).
+Free St. Louis public records are available to citizens under Missouri’s Sunshine Laws and the federal Freedom of Information Act (FOIA).
 These records include court documents, property information, and criminal records such as warrants, arrests, and prisoner and probation details.

 Acquiring vital records such as marriage, divorce, birth, and death documentation or certificates can also be accomplished once interested parties grasp where to find them.

-Our resource provides aggregate links, allowing citizens to conduct background checks or request reports on anyone to obtain urgently needed information.
+This resource provides aggregate links, allowing citizens to conduct background checks or request reports on anyone to obtain urgently needed information.
 Residents can search for public records quickly and easily regardless of which public agency has custody.

 Finding arrest records is a crucial aspect of the ability to access public records because it means individuals can locate their loved ones and friends who may be languishing in jail or even get insight into a person’s character—therefore, there needs to be a sound strategy to find these records from the county and cities.

 The first place to commence the search would be at the county jail, as this serves as the broadest search criteria covering the county in its entirety.
-The Sheriff’s Office mostly maintains county jails, the main police agency.
+The sheriff’s office mostly maintains county jails, the main police agency.
 Often these public agencies would maintain online detainment lists, but they can otherwise be contacted directly.

 Arrest logs can also be obtained from city police departments, who arrest individuals and hold them before transferring them to county jail.
 This type of search can be the quickest way to find someone since the transfer to the county may take some time due to processing before the arrest records become available for public viewing.

-Determine if Someone Was Arrested & Taken to the St. Louis County Jail
+Find Out if Someone Was Arrested & Taken to the St. Louis County Jail

 A screenshot of the search tool that allows users to find offenders held in the County Jail.